 Local Google Business Results

 If your business operates locally, it qualifies for a Bing Places for Business or Google My Business listing.
-These services are available for both brick and mortar businesses as well as services provided at a customer’s location.
+These services are available for both brick and mortar businesses and services provided at a customer’s location.

 Google has strict guidelines on creating and managing these listings.
 First off, be sure your business is eligible.
 Your business is required to have a physical address; PO box addresses are not allowed.
 Your business’s physical address can be your home address, but you must meet customers face to face at your location at least some.
 You are required to represent all aspects of your business, honestly.
 Include all pertinent data such as your business name, address, phone number, website, categories for your services, hours, and other relevant information.